SoyedTuhinAhmed/NeuroScrub/README.md

 * Run training MLP or CNN script

 ## Citation
+If you use NeuroScrub in a scientific publication, we would appreciate references to the following paper:

+**NeuroScrub: Mitigating Retention Failures Using Approximate Scrubbing in Neuromorphic Fabric Based on Resistive Memories**

+Biblatex entry:
 ``` @inproceedings{ahmed2021neuroscrub,
   title={NeuroScrub: Mitigating Retention Failures Using Approximate Scrubbing in Neuromorphic Fabric Based on Resistive Memories},
   author={Ahmed, Soyed Tuhin and Hefenbrock, Michael and M{\"u}nch, Christopher and Tahoori, Mehdi B},